mopsicus/shardy/docs/service.md

 Here you can use any type of serialization you like: MessagePack, Protobuf, FlatBuffers, your own.
 If you are using Shardy with a Unity client, make sure your C# serializer packs data the same way it does on your backend.

 > [!IMPORTANT]
-> Make sure your serialization is the same on the server and client
+> Make sure your serialization is the same on the server and client.
+Also, you can use the simple built-in `DefaultSerializer` serializer.

 # 🛠️ Load commands